3ds Max has modeling features that can help you build models

 the polygons at the left and right sides of the engine housing.
 If selected

-polygons do not appear in red, press the
+polygons do not appear in red, press the F2 key on the

 keyboard.